Enforcement, Jurisdiction, and Arrest Authority

-The Department of Public Safety is the agency charged with the protection and preservation of peace and good order on the property owned, leased or rented by Loyola University Maryland.
-DPS officers are commissioned as special police officers by the Maryland State Police and are vested under Article 41, Section 4-905 of the Annotated Code of Maryland with full law enforcement powers and jurisdiction on the property owned, leased, rented or otherwise under the control of Loyola University Maryland Additionally, the University employs graduate security attendants at our Columbia and Timonium graduate centers who do not have police authority.
+The Department of Public Safety (DPS) protects and preserves peace and good order on the property owned, leased, or rented by Loyola University Maryland.
+DPS officers are commissioned as special police officers by the governor and are vested under Maryland Public Safety Code § 3-302 with full law enforcement powers and jurisdiction on the property owned, leased, rented, or otherwise under the control of Loyola University Maryland.
+DPS officers enforce state and local laws as well as university conduct policies.

-DPS has complete police authority to apprehend and arrest anyone involved in illegal activity or in violation of state and local criminal laws on its campuses.
+Officers have authority to apprehend and arrest anyone involved in illegal activity or violations of state and local criminal laws on its campuses.
 DPS does not enforce Maryland traffic laws.
-If offenses violating Loyola University’s rules, regulations or Community Standards are committed by a student, DPS will refer the individual to the judicial process conducted by Loyola’s Student Development Division.
-In cooperation with local law enforcement agencies, any criminal activity engaged in by students at off campus locations is monitored, recorded and provided to Student Life or follow-up as required.
+If a student commits offenses violating Loyola University’s rules, regulations, or Student Community Standards Handbook, DPS will refer the individual to the judicial process conducted by Loyola’s Student Development Division.
+In cooperation with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations is monitored, recorded, and provided to Student Life for follow-up as required.

-The Director of Public Safety reports directly to the Associate Vice President for External Affairs who in turn reports to the Vice President and Special Assistant to the President of the University.
-The Director is responsible for the achievement of DPS’s mission and is dedicated to the implementation of benchmark standards for campus law enforcement as established by the International Association of Campus Law Enforcement Administrators (IACLEA) in which the Department holds membership.
+The Director of Public Safety reports to the Associate Vice President for Facilities and Risk Managment, who reports to the Vice President for Finance and Administration.
+The director is responsible for the achievement of Public Safety’s mission and is dedicated to implementing benchmark standards for campus law enforcement as established by the International Association of Campus Law Enforcement Administrators (IACLEA) in which the department holds membership.